bevyengine/rfcs/implementation_details.md

 I thought of two methods while I was writing this:

-1. Unordered scan looking for first difference.
+- Unordered scan looking for first difference.
-2. Ordered scan to compute checksum and compare.
+- Ordered scan to compute checksum and compare.

 The first option has an unpredictable speed.
 The second option requires a fixed walk of the game state (checksums *are* probably worth having even if only for debugging non-determinism).
 There may be options I didn't consider, but the point I'm trying to make is that detecting changes among large numbers of entities isn't cheap.

 Let's consider a simpler default:

-3. Always rollback and re-simulate.
+- Always rollback and re-simulate.

 Now, you may think that's wasteful, but I would say "if mispredicted" gives you a false sense of security.
 Mispredictions can occur at any time, *especially* during long-lasting complex physics interactions.
-It's much easier to profile and optimize for your worst-case if clients *always* rollback and re-sim.
+Those would show up as CPU spikes.
+Instead, it's much easier to profile and optimize for your worst-case if clients *always* rollback and re-sim.
 It's also more memory-efficient, since clients never need to store old predicted states.

 ## Delta-Compressed Snapshots